omeka/omeka-s-developer/docs/modules/index.md

 ## config/module.ini

 Every module must have an INI file, a file containing basic information about the module.
-The file must be named `module.ini`, be saved in your module's `config/` directory and start with `[info]` on first line.
+The file must be named `module.ini` and be saved in your module's `config/` directory.
+This file must start with `[info]` on the first line.

+### Required information
-* name (required): The human-readable name of the module
+* `name`: The human-readable name of the module
-* version (required): The version of the current code state
+* `version`: The current version of the module

+### Optional information
-* author (optional): The author of the module
+* `author`: The author of the module
-* configurable (optional): Whether the module is configurable, true or false
+* `configurable`: Whether the module is configurable, true or false
-* description (optional): A description of the module
+* `description`: A description of the module
-* module_link (optional): An absolute URL to a page about the module
+* `module_link`: An absolute URL to a page about the module
-* author_link (optional): An absolute URL to a page about the author
+* `author_link`: An absolute URL to a page about the author
+* `omeka_version_constraint`: A [Composer version constraint](https://getcomposer.org/doc/articles/versions.md) for what versions of the Omeka S core this module works with

 ```ini
 [info]